Program Rules & Regulations

 Concerns about academic standards and quality may also be raised with the Quality Assurance Agency which has educational oversight of the Middlebury-CMRS programme.

-Repairs: So that timely action can be taken, all students are encouraged to report necessary repairs directly to the Administrator or the Junior Dean on duty in person or by e-mail.
+Repairs: So that timely action can be taken, all students are requested to report necessary repairs directly to the Administrator or the Duty Junior Dean in person, or by email.

-Lost and Found: Please see the administrative staff if any personal articles are missing.
+Lost and Found: Please see or email the administrative staff if any personal articles are missing.

-End of Term: Students must vacate the Hall by noon on the stated day of departure.
+End of the Semester: Students must vacate the Hall by noon on the stated day of departure.
 We regret that we cannot store luggage, but we can refer students to a local storage centre.